Virtual Mobile Network Operators (MVNOs) give the same signal at lower prices.

 So that could be Virgin Mobile instead of EE, Tesco Mobile instead of O2, ID rather than Three or Voxi rather than Vodafone.
 There’s a decent list of the main virtual networks and the network they use further down the page.

 Most will be offering 4G service, but do make sure it’s not just 3G.
-And of course, it’ll be a while before you get 5G on the MVNOs.
+And of course, it might take longer before you get 5G on the MVNOs.

 Benefits of sticking with the big networks